Z-GR/Data_Analytics_In_Python_A_Functional_Approach/README.md

-# Data fragmentation and aggregation for in Python & SQL
+# Data fragmentation and aggregation in Python & SQL

 #### How to run
 - Install Python 3